-With summer quickly approaching, it is important to be prepared and remind ourselves about how to be safe while enjoying the sun!
+With summer here, it is important to be prepared and remind ourselves about how to be safe while enjoying the sun!
 Keep reading this post to learn best practices when choosing a safe sunscreen as well as other sun safety tips!

 Our bodies were made to love and flourish in the sunlight.
 The UV rays from the sun help to convert Vitamin D precursors in the skin (Vitamin D2) into the active form of Vitamin D (Vitamin D3).
 Getting enough Vitamin D through sun exposure plays such an important role in our mood, sleep, energy, motivation, immune function, hormone production and overall happiness.
 It also plays an important role in conditions like: cancer, heart disease, type 2 diabetes, hypertension, obesity, poor immune function and depression.